Acupuncture Research for the following

 3. Lewers D, Clelland JA, Jackson JR, Varner RE, Bergman J. Transcutaneous electrical nerve stimulation in the relief of primary dysmenorrhea.
 Phys Ther.
 1989 Jan;69(1):3-9.

 Objectives of Study: The purpose of this study was to determine the effectiveness of acupuncture transcutaneous electrical nerve stimulation in treating primary dysmenorrhea.

 Design: Twenty-one women with dysmenorrhea received a placebo pill or 30 minutes of electro-acupuncture.
 All subjects completed two pain questionnaires before treatment; immediately post-treatment; 30, 60, 120, and 180 minutes post-treatment; and the next morning upon awakening.

 Results and Conclusions: Results revealed an average pain relief of at least 50% immediately post treatment, indicating that electro acupuncture may be useful for dysmenorrhea pain.
 This study also suggests that auriculotherapy via acupressure may relieve the pain of primary dysmenorrhea.

 Low Back Pain

-therapeutic effect in patients suffering from low back
+effect in patients suffering from low back pain treated with

 Objective of the Study: The aim of this study is to verify the therapeutic effect of acupuncture in low back pain treatment and to test if the number of sessions could influence the results at the end of therapy.